znjameswu/flutter_math/doc/unicode_math.md

 - Handling of the unary operators before and after subsup (*Align with reference*)
   - '+^2', 'a^-2' as subsup?
 (Spec says no. Reference says yes.)
 - \of \funcapply \naryand
+- The Reference algorithm doesn't even mention the spec for `\prime` when inside the subsup expressions.

 Also, MS Word's implementation deviates from the reference:
 - Handling of the normal operators after div & subsup (*Align with MS Word*)